elegans-io/calc_es_lda/README.md

 ## Build

-Note: works with java 7 and 8 (not with jdk 9)
+Note: works with java 7 and 8 (not with jdk 9) and elasticsearch 5.1.1

 sbt package